 The Map to My School

-The maps are produced by the University of Maine's Canadian/American Centre, and pinpoints the traditional names of locations in Canada.
+The maps were produced by the University of Maine's Canadian/American Centre, and pinpoints the traditional names of locations in Canada.
 This, coupled with the definition of what those names mean can help young people to connect to their language.
 Often these places are locations that their relatives and neighbours know by the traditional name.
 Often these are places their ancestors would have travelled to for hunting, trade, or ceremonies.

 We believe every school in Canada should have a map like this in the classroom.